Children living in

 Al-Hawl refugee camp.
 (Photo credit: AP)

-“It will take 30 years before foreign children stuck in unsafe camps in northeast Syria can return home if repatriations continue at the current rate,” the UK-based NGO says in their report.
+“It will take 30 years before foreign children stuck in unsafe camps in northeast Syria can return home if repatriations continue at the current rate,” Save the Children, a UK-based NGO, said in its report.

 The NGO added that in 2021 alone, 74 children died in Al-Hawl, including eight who were murdered.
 The camp often comes under attack by ISIS elements who confront the SDF troops.